department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 ## What do I do with my old Veterans Identification Card (VIC)?

 We want all enrolled Veterans to have the VHIC, which is more secure and protects your personal information.
-If you have the old VIC card, you should destroy it by cutting it up or shredding it.
+If you have the old VIC, you should destroy it by cutting it up or shredding it.

 ## What are the advantages of using a VHIC?